 Trewithen means 'house of the trees', and the name truly describes this early Georgian house in its wood and parkland setting.
 The 30-acre garden is an International Camellia Society Garden of Excellence (one of only five in the UK) and is also renowned for its rhododendrons, magnolias and champion trees.

 Many of Trewithen's trees and shrubs were raised from seed collected in the wild.
-Johnstone helped finance some of the plant hunters' expeditions to China and specimens were also introduced into the Garden from Asia, North and South America and Australasia – of which many of these have been found to grow taller and wider than in the wild.
+Johnstone helped finance some of the expeditions to China, and specimens were also introduced into the garden from Asia, North and South America and Australasia.
+Many of these have been found to grow taller and wider than in the wild.

-In particular is Camellia x williamsii 'Donation', a cutting of which was given to Johnstone and now all 'Donations' worldwide stem from the plant at Trewithen as the original plant at Borde Hill in Sussex died before being further propagated.
+In particular is Camellia x williamsii 'Donation' a cutting, which was given to Johnstone and now all 'Donations' worldwide stem from the plant at Trewithen, as the original plant at Borde Hill in Sussex died before being further propagated.